SAP/spartacus-docs/_pages/dev/extending-checkout.md

 })
 ```

-### Configuration Specification
+The attributes in the `steps` array are used as follows:

-- **id** - should be an unique value.
-You could use it when you would need to find specific step in configuration.
+- The `id` attribute should have a unique value.
+You can use `id` when you need to identify a specific step in the configuration.
-- **name** - used in `CheckoutProgress` component which shows steps already completed.
-We use that name as a translation key.
+- The `name` attribute is used in the `CheckoutProgress` component to indicate which checkout steps have been completed.
+The `name` is also used as a translation key.
-- **routeName** - this attribute specifies semantic page for this particular step.
+- The `routeName` attribute specifies the semantic page for each step.
-- **type** - used by checkout guards.
+- The `type` attribute is used by the checkout guards.
 For more information, see [Protecting Routes](#protecting-routes).

-Order in which you define the steps in array is used in navigation buttons.
-Example: You are on delivery-mode step.
-Based on the config, delivery mode component back button points to previous step `shippingAddress` and the next button points to `paymentDetails`.
-If you change order of steps in configuration buttons will automatically reflect those changes and link to correct pages.
+Also, the order of the steps in the `steps` array determines which steps are previous and next for the navigation buttons in the checkout flow.
+For example, based on the default configuration, the **Back** button for the delivery mode component points to the previous `shippingAddress` step, while the **Next** button points to the `paymentDetails` step.
+If you change the order of the steps in the configuration, the navigation buttons automatically update to link to the correct pages.

 ## Components

-Every checkout component is a CMS component (in the default checkout, all components are [CMSFlexComponents](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/customizing-cms-components/#placeholder-components).
-You can do with them everything you can do with any other CMS component.
-Comparing to other CMS components these ones have more guards defined in configuration.
+Every checkout component is a CMS component.
+Furthermore, in the default checkout, all components are [CMSFlexComponents](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/customizing-cms-components/#placeholder-components).
+Compared to other CMS components, these components have more guards defined in the configuration, but are otherwise identical to regular CMS components.

 ## Protecting Routes

-Across spartacus codebase we try to remove page guards and replace them with component guards.
-The same rule applies in checkout.
-You protect routes by applying guards in cms component mapping.
+The checkout uses component guards instead of page guards.
+You protect routes by applying guards in the CMS component mapping.

 Component guards have the same API as page guards.
-As part of the checkout we expose following guards: `ShippingAddressSetGuard`, `DeliveryModeSetGuard`, `PaymentDetailsSetGuard` and `CheckoutGuard`.

-### Example
+Spartacus exposes the following guards as part of the checkout:

+- `ShippingAddressSetGuard`
+- `DeliveryModeSetGuard`
+- `PaymentDetailsSetGuard`
+- `CheckoutGuard`

-You want to restrict access to order review only when shipping address, delivery mode and payment details are correctly set.
-In that case for your review order component you set guards to `guards: [ShippingAddressSetGuard, DeliveryModeSetGuard, PaymentDetailsSetGuard]`.
-If you access review order page  we start by checking guards for every component on that page.
-Only if every guard returns `true` we display the page.
-In case that some guard returns `false` or redirect url we redirect to provided url.
+As an example, if you wanted to restrict access to the Review Order page, so that it displays only when the shipping address, delivery mode and payment details were correctly set, you would set guards for the review order component to `guards: [ShippingAddressSetGuard, DeliveryModeSetGuard, PaymentDetailsSetGuard]`.
+Then, when you try to access the Review Order page, Spartacus first checks the guards for every component on that page, and only displays the page if every guard returns `true`.
+If one of the guard returns `false` or a redirect URL, Spartacus redirects to the provided URL.

-Example behavior:
+The following is an example scenario:

-- user sets the shipping address
+1. A user sets the shipping address.
-- comes back to shop after few days (browser autosuggest review-order page from previous order)
+2. The user comes back to shop after a few days, and the browser auto-suggests the Review Order page from a previous order.
-- user follows suggestion
+3. The user follows the suggestion.
-- `ShippingAddressSetGuard` returns `true`
+4. The `ShippingAddressSetGuard` returns `true`.
-- `DeliveryModeSetGuard` returns `checkout/delivery-mode` redirect
+5. The `DeliveryModeSetGuard` returns `checkout/delivery-mode` redirect.
-- `PaymentDetailsSetGuard` return `checkout/payment-details` redirect
+6. The `PaymentDetailsSetGuard` returns `checkout/payment-details` redirect.
-- users is redirected to delivery mode selection page
+7. The user is redirected to the Delivery Mode selection page.

-Order in guards is important (first redirect is used).
-Most of the time you should define guards in the same order as user sets the data in checkout flow.
+The order of the guards is important, as the first redirect is used.
+In general, you should define guards in the same order as the checkout flow.

 ### CheckoutGuard